hove-io/navitia/documentation/rfc/line_sections.md

 This is for the calls api.navitia.io/v1/coverage/bob/<some pt ref filters>/disruptions

-The /disruption api is meant to be a direct representation of the object model below so I think it's ok the keep the same mechanism as the common cases (but not restricted to the active disruptions by default)
+The /disruption api is meant to be a direct representation of the object model below so I think it's ok the keep the same mechanism as before where only the objects with disruptions technically linked to them have disruptions.

+So this will depend on the chosen line section model

 ### ptref with /traffic_reports